elyukai/tsondb/README.md

 See the following sections for details on how the different parts come together.

+## Terms

+The following list will define common terms used in TSONDB.

+- **Entity:** The type of group of values, e.g. employees.
+- **Instance:** A singular group of values of an *entity*, e.g. Jane Doe.

 ## Define a Schema

 You define a schema by declarations that consist of types.